tsprlng/useful-pgp-agent/guide/src/opgpcard.md

 ## Enumerating all available cards

-You can use `opgpcard list` to enumerate all cards that are connected to the system.
+You can use `opgpcard list` to enumerate all cards that are connected to your system.

 # PINs

 For some operations, OpenPGP cards require the user to provide a 'PIN', to show that the user is authorized to perform the operation.

-Most OpenPGP cards distinguish two different PINs:
+Most OpenPGP cards use two different PINs (for different types of operations):

-1. a *User PIN* and
+- *User PIN*,
-2. an *Admin PIN*.
+- *Admin PIN*.

-The User PIN is needed for cryptographic operations (such as decryption or signing with the card).
+The User PIN is required for cryptographic operations,  such as decryption or signing with the card.
-The Admin PIN is needed to configure the card itself (for example to import a key onto a card).
+The Admin PIN is needed to configure the card itself, for example to import a key onto the card.

-On new (or factory reset) cards, the default User PIN is typically `123456`, the default Admin PIN is `12345678`.
+On new cards (or after a factory reset), the default User PIN is `123456`, the default Admin PIN is `12345678`.

 ## Modes of PIN entry

 `opgpcard` supports three different modes of PIN entry:

-1. When the OpenPGP card is inserted in a Smartcard reader with a pinpad (that is, when the OpenPGP card is inserted into a hardware reader device that has a numerical keypad), PINs can be entered directly via that pinpad.
+1. When the OpenPGP card is inserted in a Smartcard reader with a pinpad, PINs can be entered directly via that pinpad.

-2. If no pinpad reader is available, PINs can be entered directly on the host computer.
+2. If no pinpad reader is available, PINs can be entered on the host computer.

-3. Alternatively it's possible to supply PINs via a file (or a file descriptor), which can be convenient in non-interactive settings.
+3. Alternatively, it's possible to supply PINs via a file (or a file descriptor).
+This can be convenient in non-interactive settings, like shell scripts.

 ## Changing your User and Admin PIN from the default values

-To change the User PIN from its default of `123456` to a value that third parties can't easily guess, run:
+To change the User PIN from its default of `123456` to a different value (one that third parties can't easily guess),
+run:

 `$ opgpcard pin -c FFFE:12345678 set-user`

-This command will ask you to enter the current User PIN (so `123456`, if your card is new), and then a new PIN, twice (to avoid inadvertently setting the PIN to an unintended value).
+This command will ask you to enter the current User PIN (`123456`, if your card is new), and then a new PIN, twice (to avoid inadvertently setting the PIN to an unintended value).

-And analogously for the Admin PIN, to change it from its default of `12345678`:
+Analogously for the Admin PIN, to change it from its default of `12345678`:

 `$ opgpcard pin -c FFFE:12345678 set-admin`

-Typically, the minimum length is 6 digits for the User PIN and 8 digits for the Admin PIN.
+The minimum length for User PINs is 6 digits.
+For the Admin PIN, 8 digits.

 (Note that if you lose your Admin PIN, there is no way to recover it!
 In that case you can start over by blanking the card with the `factory-reset` command.
-This resets the PINs to their defaults and removes all keys from the card.)
+A `factory-reset` reverts the PINs to their defaults and removes all keys from the card.)

 # Setting metadata on a card